CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Playable on a tapped non-Ringwraith character if your opponent is a Wizard and Ringwraith is in play.
-Untap target character.
+> > ***Playable on a tapped non-Ringwraith character if your opponent is a Wizard and your Ringwraith is in play.*** Untap target character.
 > >
 > > {: .fs-3 }
 > > _“...in the dark they could not see a descent, until they came on it and put their feet out into emptiness."_ ***---&#65279;LotRII***